redpanthers/JoinUs-Freshers/questions.md

 **Programming Languages**

 7. The languages in which you have written over 1000 lines of code
+A. I have wrote 1000 lines of code in C, CPP, Java, HTML, Ruby and on Ruby on Rails.

 8. The languages you learned which were not part of your course.